paulbayer/Inventory_Scripts/README.md

 Purpose Built Scripts
 ------------------
-- **Inventory_Modules.py**
-  - This is the "utils" file that is referenced by nearly every other script I've written.
-I didn't know Python well enough when I started to know that I should have named this "utils".
-If I get ambitious, maybe I'll go through and rename it within every script.

 - **ALZ_CheckAccount.py**
   - This script takes an Organization Master Account profile, and checks additional accounts to see if they meet the pre-reqs to be "adopted" by either Landing Zone or Control Tower.
   - If there are blockers to the adoption (like the default VPCs being present, or Config Recorder already being enabled), it can rectify those blockers it finds.
 However - to avoid mistakes - it only does this if you specifically select that in the submitted parameters.